alamparelli/boilerplate-dynamic-generator/HOW TO.md

 - Check the console output for error messages.
 - Ensure all dependencies are correctly installed.
-- Verify that the paths in `boilerplateConfig.json` are correct.
+- Verify that the paths in `boilerplateConfig.json` are correct (changing directory is not implemeneted).
 - Check that you have the necessary permissions to write to the `boilerWorkingFolder` directory.

 ## 6. Contributing